IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-33.md

 # Deploy CP4WAIOPS (Cloud Pak for Watson AIOps) 3.3 with GitOps

+**NOTE: This is a TECHNICAL PREVIEW feature for IBM Cloud Pak for Watson AIOps 3.3 release!**

 ## Prerequisite

 - Refer to [System requirements for Cloud Pak for Watson AIOps 3.3](https://ibmdocs-test.mybluemix.net/docs/en/cloud-paks/cloud-pak-watson-aiops/3.3.0?topic=planning-system-requirements)